Q: Can I use Slopegraide only with my Apple Watch or do I need to have my iPhone in my pocket?

 Q: Is Slopegraide legal for use in tournament play?

-A: No. Any electronic device that measures slope is prohibited in a stipulated round of golf.
+A: No. According to Rule 4.3 in the Rules of Golf, any electronic device that measures slope or recommends a line of play is prohibited in a stipulated round of golf.

 HOWEVER, if you are playing a practice round for a tournament and the pin locations are marked on the greens, you can use Slopegraide to capture slopes of interest as long as you write them down in a notebook sized no greater than 4 x 7 inches.
-See the USGA Frequently Asked Questions section on Green Reading Materials for more information here.
+See the USGA Frequently Asked Questions section on Green Reading Materials.

 Q: Can I use any belt buckle to mount my Slopegraide sensor?

-A: No. There are some belt buckle designs that are NOT compatible with your Slopegraide sensor, as it will put too much stress and strain on the mounting clip.
+A: No. There are some belt buckle designs that are NOT compatible with your Slopegraide sensor, such as a web belt buckle.
+It puts too much stress and strain on the mounting clip.
 The mounting clip will more than likely break if you attempt to mount your Slopegraide sensor on any belt buckle that does not have a flat back.
 If you do not have a flat, plaque-styled belt buckle, please use the body of the belt next to your buckle to mount your Slopegraide sensor.

 If you have a traditional leather belt, the middle loop at the belt buckle is an acceptable position to mount your sensor.